YipengUva/PhD_thesis/readme.md

 Tracking the changes of my thesis "Fusing heterogeneous data sets".

+The format of the thesis follows the requirement of Faculty of Science of University of Amsterdam.

-The thesis can be seen in main.pdf.
+The thesis can be seen in thesis.pdf.